Sustaining PEPFAR’s success beyond 2030

 Finally, the global population of people living with HIV – now at nearly 40 million – is expected to keep increasing over the next several years, and a growing number of young people across the globe are at great risk of contracting HIV.
 Countries will face challenges in decreasing and maintaining low HIV prevalence rates among all population groups.
 Adolescent girls and young women in sub-Saharan Africa, for example, are at acute risk.

-Given the internationally agreed-upon goal to end HIV/AIDS as a public health threat by 2030, Congress should support a clean five-year PEPFAR reauthorization that will advance results and improved efficiency and ensure continued U.S. leadership in the global HIV response.
+Given the internationally agreed-upon goal to end HIV/AIDS as a public health threat by 2030, Congress should support a five-year PEPFAR reauthorization that will advance results and improved efficiency and ensure continued U.S. leadership in the global HIV response.
 Reauthorization will incentivize active oversight by the legislative branch and transparent reporting and demonstrate continued bipartisan support for PEPFAR.

 All stakeholders, including host governments, must increase community partnership and make service delivery more efficient, use granular data systems to drive continuous improvement, and implement living wages for all providers.
 This will decrease out of pocket costs for those seeking care.